openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 .. meta:
    frontend_status: Partly
-   todo: depends on literal types, maybe issues can occure for now
+   todo: depends on literal types, maybe issues can occur for now

 Union types normalization allows minimizing the number of types and literals within a union type, while keeping the type's safety.
 Some types or literals